AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/fusion-in-admin-console/fusion-adobe-admin-console.md

 hidefromtoc: true

 ---
-# Platform-based administration differences (Adobe Workfront Fusion/Adobe Business Platform)
+# Platform-based administration differences (Adobe Workfront Fusion/Adobe Admin Console)

-If your organization has been onboarded to the Adobe Business Platform, your users use the Adobe Business Platform to access Adobe Workfront Fusion.
+If your organization has been onboarded to the Adobe Admin Console, your users use the Adobe Admin Console to access Adobe Workfront Fusion.
 This means that:

 * User management is largely done through the Adobe Admin Console
-* Authentication is handled through the Adobe Business Platform rather than through Workfront
+* Authentication is handled through the Adobe Identity Management System (IMS) rather than through Workfront

+## Differences for Workfront Fusion users

+For a video describing how the change to the Adobe Admin Console affects your experience as a Workfront Fusion user, see [Fusion on IMS - Regular user](https://vimeo.com/770774579).

+## Differences for Workfront Fusion administrators

-As an Adobe Workfront Fusion administrator, your administration responsibilities and procedures differ based on whether your organization has been onboarded to the Adobe Business Platform.
-This article lists the procedures that must be handled differently, and links to instructions for processes in both Workfront Fusion and the Adobe Admin Console.
+As an Adobe Workfront Fusion administrator, your administration responsibilities and procedures differ based on whether your organization has been onboarded to the Adobe Admin Console.

-## Users
+For a video describing how the change to the Adobe Admin Console affects your experience as a Workfront Fusion user, see [Fusion on Adobe IMS](https://vimeo.com/770773360).

+The following table lists the procedures that must be handled differently, and links to instructions for processes in both Workfront Fusion and the Adobe Admin Console.

 | Action |For instructions in Workfront Fusion, see |For instructions in the Adobe Admin console, see |
 |---|---|---|